 Watching your carbs?
 Sandwiches can be a part of a healthy diet even if you’re trying to cut back on bread and other baked goods.
 Aim for some thinner slices of bread – yeah, maybe not the Texas toast – and load it up with veggies.

-A spread of hummus, guacamole, or pesto can give a flavor boost and a little touch of protein.
+A spread of hummus, guacamole, or pesto can give a flavor boost and a little touch of protein/healthy fats.
 If you must have meat, just keep it minimal.
-But the lettuce, tomatoes, cucumber, bell peppers, onions, or whatever vegetables you stack on it are what will ultimately make this a pretty healthy option for anyone trying to eat clean.
+But the lettuce, tomatoes, cucumber, bell peppers, onions, etc. or are what’ll ultimately make this a pretty healthy option for anyone trying to eat clean.

 Eggs with veggies

 I love eggs.
 They’re cheap, protein-packed, and extremely filling.
 Not to mention they pair very well with vegetables.
 Not sure what to eat right now?
 Stir fry some veggies and then add a couple eggs to make a veggie scramble.
 No bread-y carbs, just all the nutrients!